-Pat Graham photos have also been published in magazines including Rolling Stone, Spin Magazine, Art Forum, NME, Dazed & Confused, Raygun, the Village Voice, the Washington Post, Washington City Paper, the Guardian, Punk Life, Punk Planet, Copper Press, Time Out, VICE, Tokion, Swindle, Guitar World, Index, AnP, the Chicago Reader, Monster Chidren, staff, Ideas Tap, etc, etc.
+Pat’s work has been published in magazines including Rolling Stone, Spin Magazine, Art Forum, NME, Dazed & Confused, Raygun, the Village Voice, the Washington Post, Washington City Paper, the Guardian, Punk Life, Punk Planet, Copper Press, Time Out, VICE, Tokion, Swindle, and Guitar World.

-His first book of photographs (Silent Pictures) was released in 2007 by Akashic books, NYC.
-Graham's second Instrument was published by Chronicle books in Spring 2011.
-Instrument has received rave reviews and also won Amazon's award for one of the Best Book Covers of 2011.
+His first book of photographs, Silent Pictures, was released in 2007 by Akashic Books, and his second book, Instrument, was published by Chronicle in Spring 2011 to rave reviews and won Amazon's award for one of the Best Book Covers of 2011.
 In 2014 Pat's photographs of Modest Mouse from 1996-2009 were published by the iconic photobook publisher Powerhouse.

-In July of 2011 Pat was chosen by Johnny Marr and Ray Ban to be the official photographer of the Ray Ban Raw Sounds Project.
-Raw Sounds is a collaboration between an iconic musician and new bands.
-Past Raw Sounds photographers include Mick Rock and Kevin Cummins.
-Pat traveled all over the world documenting and creating content for the project.
-The end result was celebrated and exhibition in New York, Hong Kong, and London.
+Pat was chosen by Johnny Marr and Ray-Ban to be the official photographer of the Ray-Ban Raw Sounds Project.
+Raw Sounds is a collaboration between an iconic musician and new bands, with past Raw Sounds photographers including Mick Rock and Kevin Cummins.
+Pat travelled all over the world documenting and creating content for the project, later celebrated in exhibitions in New York, Hong Kong, and London.
 He has been sponsored by Vans shoes, including two solo photo exhibitions at House of Vans in London.
 For the last 8 years, Pat has worked with Fender instruments, supplying content, product, and artist based imagery for the iconic brand, and photographing the Fender’s participation at the annual Great Escape Festival in Brighton.

-Additional clients for advertising, branding, and information projects include: Wolff Olins, The Victoria & Albert Museum, Anomaly, Umbro, Converse, Raen Optics, Libre Design, Less Rain Design, Tottenham Hotspur Football Club, BBC, Focus Group, MOD, Fender, CABE, Hard Rock Hotel, Apple, Not Actual Size, Darling Dept, Poker Stars, etc, etc.
+Additional clients for advertising and branding projects include: Converse, Fender, Apple, Poker Stars, Wolff Olins, The Victoria & Albert Museum, Anomaly, Umbro, Raen Optics, Libre Design, Tottenham Hotspur Football Club, BBC, Focus Group, MOD, CABE, and the Hard Rock Hotel.

 Pat currently divides his time between London and the USA.
-He is available for commissions In these or any locations life brings him.
+He is available for commissions everywhere.